atlassian/conartist/README.md

 #### `json`

 The `json` format allows you to return a JavaScript object and it will try and conver it to JSON and write it to the corresponding file.
 The `input` function will give you a JavaScript object (it simply requires the current JSON file) so you can merge it however you see fit with the object you are returning.

+*The `json` formatter merges the existing configuration with the new configuration by default.
+To turn this off, specify `{ merge: false }`.*

 #### `string`